About these ads

 I’m ready to fall in love with myself.

-37 Responses to “My Name is Lindsay and I’m a Love Addict.”
+60 thoughts on “My Name is Lindsay and I’m a Love Addict.

 I don’t know if you’re religious or spiritual or anything like that, but for me, one of the things I get the most strength from in my quest to be content is my faith.
 Whenever my girlfriends have heartache, I always encourage them to take a walk and do some prayer/meditation, maybe look up what the Bible has to say on love… (1 Corinthians 13, btw.) :)